iPrOp: Interactive Prompt Optimization for Large Language Models with a Human in the Loop: Introduction

 With the advancement of large language models (LLMs), prompt engineering emerged for instructing these models to generate responses that align with users' requirements.
 Prompting allows LLMs to perform user-specified tasks, including tasks in previously unseen scenarios or particular domains \citep{devlin-etal-2019-bert,DBLP:journals/jmlr/RaffelSRLNMZLL20,mishra-etal-2022-cross}.

 However, prompt-based natural language processing (NLP) has demonstrated limited robustness across domains, instances, or label schemes \citep{plaza-del-arco-etal-2022-natural,yin-etal-2019-benchmarking,zhou-etal-2022-prompt}.
 It is also challenging to develop reliable methods for evaluation of LLMs that factor in prompt brittleness \citep{ceron-etal-2024-beyond}.
 The question of how to design a well-crafted prompt has received an increasing amount of attention.
 Although there exists research on analyzing which prompts are more effective for tasks like classification and question answering \citep{liu-etal-2022-makes,lu-etal-2022-fantastically,xu-etal-2022-exploring}, the need to efficiently identify high-quality prompts has sparked increased attention into automatic prompt optimization \citep{shin-etal-2020-autoprompt,pryzant-etal-2023-automatic}.
-However, there is a lack of studies that combines user-guided prompt optimization with data-driven prompt optimization.
-Given that the user consistites the ultimate authority to develop prompts that satisfy the varying trade-offs across different aspects of a specific task, we consider this an important research gap.
+However, they tend to overlook the inherent contextuality and the domain-dependent nature of prompt engineering \citep{pei-etal-2025-selfprompt,claude3}.
+There is a lack of studies that combines user-guided prompt optimization with data-driven prompt optimization.
+Given that the user constitutes the ultimate authority to develop prompts that satisfy the varying trade-offs across different aspects of a specific task, we consider this an important research gap.

 Combining prompt optimization with a user in the loop comes with the potential for a more guided engineering process, from which any user may benefit.
-Two examples are particularly prominent: (1)~Laypeople may require help with prompt development for dedicated tasks.
-(2)~Manual prompt engineering may lead to biased configurations.
-Prior research has demonstrated the role of human-in-the-loop methodologies in building robust systems across a variety of tasks, including debugging text classifiers \citep{lertvittayakumjorn-etal-2020-find}, hate speech classification \citep{kotarcic-etal-2022-human}, and question answering chatbot \citep{afzal-etal-2024-towards}.
+Two examples are particularly prominent: (1) Technical laypeople may require help with prompt development for dedicated tasks.
+(2)~Manual prompt engineering may lead to biased configurations, as generic prompts often fail to capture the complexities and nuances specific to particular domains, such as medical knowledge \citep{lu-etal-2023-medical}.
+Prior research has demonstrated the role of human-in-the-loop methodologies in building robust systems across a variety of tasks, including debugging text classifiers \citep{lertvittayakumjorn-etal-2020-find}, hate speech classification \citep{kotarcic-etal-2022-human}, and question answering chatbots \citep{afzal-etal-2024-towards}.